Skip to main content

 Where Atlas fits in PDF workflows

-Atlas screenshot showing the PDF check flow described above: ask a grounded question, open the cited source, and inspect the passage before saving the answer.
+The screenshot shows the check: ask a focused question, open the cited text, and read the passage before saving the answer.

-For example, if a PDF summary says a report "found a significant improvement," ask Atlas: What evidence in this report supports that improvement, and what limitations does it name?
-Then open the cited passage and check whether the method and sample support the summary's wording.
+Suppose a summary says a report "found a significant improvement."
+Ask Atlas: What evidence supports that improvement, and what limitations does the report name?
+Open the cited text, then check whether the method and sample justify that wording.

 Summarize a PDF with cited follow-up in Atlas